Cereceres/infinity/README.md

 given when the infinity function is called.
 This function return a promise.
 ### next([object])
 The arg passed to this callback is passed like third param to callback in infinity.
-If next is not called in callback, then is called when callback is done with the returned valued.
+If next is not called in callback and async property in infinity is false, then next is called when callback is done with the returned valued.
 When a promise is passed to next, the loop is called again until the promise is resolved.
 ### stop([error,value])
 When is called the loop is stopped.
 If error is different to null then the promise returned